Technologist Training

 • Acoustic “windows”, vessel identification, and normal values

-• Navigating an ICU room/patient and understanding the “what to” and “what not to” do’s
+• Navigating an ICU room/patient and understanding the clinical do’s, limitations, and safety considerations

 • Relationships between intracranial pressure, mean arterial pressure, cerebral perfusion pressure, and the affect on flow dynamics